 1. Smells and Sounds

 Introduce your pet to the new sounds and smells that will come along with a newborn.
 You can do this by playing recordings of a crying baby and bringing in baby stuff such as lotions.
-Also, before you bring home baby from the hospital, get your partner to get baby’s blankets and dresses home for your pet to get used to the new smell.
+Also, before you bring a baby home from the hospital, get your partner to get the baby’s blankets and dresses home for your pet to get used to the new smell.

 2. Carry Around a Doll